Apprenticeships East Sussex - terms of reference

 - work collectively to agree priorities and set the direction of apprenticeship strategy in East Sussex

-- understand and represent the 3 pillars of apprenticeships – apprentices, employers and training providers – and undertake to ensure that each have their needs met within the system
+- and undertake to ensure that each have their needs met within the system

 - horizon scan and identify change, challenge and issues arising, and where appropriate to lobby to address such issues where they impact on apprentices, employers or training providers